-- Take cover immediately under a desk, table, or chair, in a corner away from windows, along a wall in a hallway, or in a structurally strong location such as a hall by a pillar. - Watch for falling objects such as light fixtures, bookcases, cabinets, shelves, and other furniture that might slide or topple.
+- Drop Cover Hold.
+Take cover immediately under a desk, table, or chair, in a corner away from windows, along a wall in a hallway, or in a structurally strong location such as a hall by a pillar.
+DO NOT USE DOORWAYS. - Watch for falling objects (light fixtures, shelves) and office furniture that might slide or topple.
 Stay away from windows.
-Do no run outside. - Do not dash for exits since they may be damaged and the building's exterior brick, tile, and decorations may be falling off. - Do not use the elevators.
+Do no run outside. - Do not dash for exits since they may be damaged and the building's exterior brick, tile, and decorations may be falling off.